BehradSol/EfficientFFBS/README.md

 Contact: behrad@umd.edu

-Citation: If you find these piece of codes helpful in your reserach, please cite the following technical report
+%Citation: If you find these piece of codes helpful in your reserach, please cite the following technical report

--****
+%-****

 Date: March 5, 2020